Reinhard Heydrich: Naval career

 In 1922, Heydrich joined the German Navy (Reichsmarine), taking advantage of the security, structure, and pension it offered.
 He became a naval cadet at Kiel, Germany's primary naval base.
 Many of Heydrich's fellow cadets falsely regarded him as Jewish.
-To counteract these rumors, Heydrich told people he had joined several antisemitic and nationalist organizations, such as the Deutschvölkischer Schutz und Trutzbund.
+To counteract these rumours, Heydrich told people he had joined several antisemitic and nationalist organisations, such as the Deutschvölkischer Schutz und Trutzbund.
 On 1 April 1924 he was promoted to senior midshipman (Oberfähnrich zur See) and sent to officer training at the Naval Academy Mürwik.
 In 1926 he advanced to the rank of ensign (Leutnant zur See) and was assigned as a signals officer on the battleship SMS Schleswig-Holstein, the flagship of Germany's North Sea Fleet.
 With the promotion came greater recognition.
 He received good evaluations from his superiors and had few problems with other crewmen.
 He was promoted on 1 July 1928 to the rank of first lieutenant.